lflrsilva/teste_git/03_init_local.md

 From now, I will go for the first option and revert the changes using `git apply`.
 The later use the `git diff` output to check the differences and revert it.
 But first, we will check the commit identifier

-# Let's include our local repository on a git server
-$ git remote add origin https://github.com/your_repository.git

-# We must change the server repository permanently using a push operation
-git push -u origin master

-# Check the file on your remote repository.
-You now have it there also!